jrmarkham/ios_game_center/README.md

     }
     this.loading = false;

-Note : Sometimes GameCenter will hang and seem to connect, but a connection will fail (you get the GameCenter welcome banner,  but the app won't be connected).
-I believe this is an issue more for developers who test on their phone's and are switching between account.
+Note : Sometimes Game Center will hang and seem to connect, but a connection will fail (you get the GameCenter welcome banner,  but the app won't be connected).
+I believe this is an issue more for developers who test on their phone's and are switching between accounts.
 If this happens then close the app.
 Logout and in of GameCenter directly then try the app again.

 The Game Center Sign In will prompt on any app, but to actually connect you should add the GameCenter Service to your app via xCode.